VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

 - **Reflectively call `CoroutineSuspender.resume()` on the stuck task** after N seconds of dumb mode.
 Workable but masks the platform bug and requires reflection on private internals.
+The current stall-tracker approach is the lighter equivalent: rather than resuming the suspender, we just stop *waiting* for the wrapper indicator once it has clearly hung.
+The platform task remains paused but is harmless.

 - **Disable the originator service in tests**.
 Plausible candidates are the VCS heavy-operation chain (`vcs.heavyOperationSuspender`,